All links go directly to official Plains, Kansas government websites.

 Criminal Records

-The criminal records system in Meade County encompasses various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
-The Meade County Sheriff's Office, along with local police departments, maintains these records.
+The criminal records system in Meade County covers various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
 Residents can conduct background checks through the Kansas Bureau of Investigation, which provides access to statewide criminal history information.
-The KBI offers an online portal for individuals to request background checks, ensuring transparency and accessibility for Meade County residents seeking such information.
+The KBI offers an online portal For people to request background checks, for openness and accessibility for Meade County residents seeking such information.

 Public Records Access